sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

       pop: 1
 ```

-Well, at least in their simplest version.
+That is the simplest version.
 Let's take a look at one that includes all available options:

 ``` yaml